oscar-franzen/alona/README.md

 `alona` also exists as a parallel cloud-based service ([2][2]).

 ## Is alona a replacement for my favorite package XYZ?
-The goal of alona is to enable fast exploratory analysis of new datasets.
+The goal of alona is to enable fast exploratory analysis of new datasets by automating as many steps as possible.
 The aim of alona is not to replace low-level analysis of scRNA-seq data, a task facilitated by packages such as Seurat, scran and others.

 ## An example
 ![Screenshot](https://panglaodb.se/img/github_screenshot2.png)